-How to Get Admitted: We Break Down the Steps, from Application to Interview
+How to Get Admitted: From Application to Interview

 What's the formula for college admission again?
 High school activities + public service